U.S. charges screaming, incoherent JetBlue pilot

 JetBlue, which had said on Tuesday the flight was diverted due to a "medical situation" involving the captain, said Osbon was a 12-year veteran of the airline.

-An affidavit by an FBI agent shows that trouble for the flight started before the Airbus A320 took off from New York City's LaGuardia Airport.
+An affidavit by an FBI agent shows that trouble for the flight started before the Airbus A320 took off from New York City's John F. Kennedy International Airport.
 Osbon was late arriving at the airport, and missed the routine pre-flight crew briefing, agent John Whitworth said in the affidavit.

 Whitworth said problems continued as the Airbus A320 was taking off.